 In steep mountainous regions, mountain torrents represent a significant source of danger: when it rains heavily, the torrents sweep away destructive quantities of rock and earth.
-Using special measuring systems, we analyse these processes in order to develop models (simulations) and warning systems.
+We analyse these processes in order to develop models (simulations) and warning systems.

-The largest debris flows in the Alps have swept away up to half a million cubic metres of material, transported it down the valley and deposited it there.
-Such a vast quantity would require over 40,000 trucks to remove it.
-Quantities that would fit into around 1,000 trucks are not uncommon.
+The largest known debris flows of the Alps have swept away up to half a million cubic meters of material and deposited it in the valleys.
+One would require over 40,000 trucks to remove it.
+Debris flows carrying an amount of material that would fit into around 1,000 trucks are not uncommon.

-In order to minimise risks and take protective measures, it is essential to know exactly how a debris flow behaves.
-This is why we conduct experiments and take long-term measurements.
-For this purpose, we have developed what are, in some respects, all-new types of measuring system, such as a debris flow scale for determining the mass of the debris flow running over it.
+To mitigate the risk from debris flows and to be able to take protective measures, it is essential to know exactly how these processes work.
+Therefore. we conduct experiments and take long-term measurements.
+For this purpose, we have developed new types of measuring systems, such as a debris flow scale.

-Thanks to the unique data from our systems, we have been able to enhance the avalanche modelling software RAMMS with a debris flow module.
-The simulation calculates the potential flow and breakout paths of a debris flow depending on rainfall, terrain and slope gradient.
-(RAMMS::DEBRISFLOW)
+Thanks to the unique data from our installations in our debris flow laboratory and outdoors, we have been able to enhance the avalanche modelling software RAMMS with a debris flow module.
+It calculates the potential flow and breakout paths of a debris flow depending on rainfall, terrain and slope gradient.

-New types of measurement method have since been added, such as automatic basket samplers, which catch bedload from the stream for a specific period of time during flooding in order to estimate bedload volume and grain composition.
+In the Erlenbach in the Alptal (SZ), we have been studying the transport of stones, debris, but also sand or wood in torrents for over fifty years.
+This is one of the longest such observation series worldwide, which accordingly makes it valuable for studies of these transport processes.
+Here also, new types of measurement method have been used, such as automatic basket samplers, which catch bedload from the stream for a specific period of time during flooding in order to estimate its volume and grain composition.

-Our research not only provides a scientific basis, but is helpful for assessing risks and developing protective measures.
-Given that it is a question of weighing up significant costs on the one hand and risk on the other, we also look into how the public address the risk and what their opinion is of the countermeasures.
+Our research provides a scientific basis and is helpful for assessing risks and developing protective measures.
+Given that it is a question of weighing up costs on the one hand and risk on the other, we also look into how the public address the risk and what their opinion is of the countermeasures.